rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 sudo chown -R www:www /usr/share/nginx/html/www
 ```

-And then, to make sure that users who want to actually browse your website can actually see the pages, you should run these commands (and yes, those semicolons matter):
+And then, to ensure that users who want to browse your website can actually see the pages, run these commands (and yes, those semicolons matter):

 ```bash
 sudo find /usr/share/nginx/html/www -type d -exec chmod 555 "{}" \;